Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Everything you get: Drift over Teotihuacán in a hot air balloon, admiring the Sun and Moon Pyramids from above.
 Upon landing, receive a flight certificate as a keepsake.
 Opt for round-trip transfers for a seamless journey, or enhance your experience with a guided tour of Teotihuacán and the Basilica of Guadalupe.

-Why choose this: Perfect for adventurers and history lovers alike—witness Teotihuacán from the sky, walk its sacred ruins, and, if you opt-in, explore the spiritual heart of Mexico at the Basilica of Guadalupe.
+Why choose this: Perfect for adventurers and history lovers alike, witness Teotihuacán from the sky, walk its sacred ruins, have breakfast, and, if you opt-in, explore the spiritual heart of Mexico at the Basilica of Guadalupe.

 Upgrades: Enhance your day with a guided exploration of Teotihuacán & the Basilica of Guadalupe, featuring expert insights and free time for a traditional Mexican meal.